 Honestly, clean up is about the only thing I hate when it comes to holiday cooking and entertaining!
 I want to be a part of the fun, not the clean up crew.
 So, this year whether I am planning a decadent meal at our house for friends or delivering a plate of cookies to my son’s teacher I am going to take it easy on myself and stock up on Chinet® Cut Crystal® disposable plastic plates, cups and cutlery.
 I love that I can literally match any party’s decor without batting an eye, plus Chinet® products are durable and strong so I don’t have to worry about the plates cracking or splitting like other brands I have tried in the past.
 Knowing that Chinet® Cut Crystal® products are all recyclable makes me feel pretty good about using them during the holiday’s too!

-This eggnog bundt cake is a real showstopper!
-I have already baked it up in a traditional bundt pan, cupcake tins and fancy pants vintage tins this season all with stellar results.
+This Gluten Free Eggnog Bundt Cake is a real showstopper!
+I have already baked it up in a traditional bundt pan, cupcake tins, and fancy pants vintage tins this season all with stellar results.
 The rich, spongy cake and the icing are laced with eggnog and lots of freshly grated nutmeg for an intense holiday flavor that is sure to be the super-star on any dessert spread.
 (Although, the flavor of this cake stands alone on it’s own with just a light sprinkling of powdered sugar!)

-This cake is the perfect match for just about any beverage pairing although I really love pairing it with a giant glass of spiked eggnog.
+This Gluten Free Eggnog Bundt Cake is the perfect match for just about any beverage pairing although I really love pairing it with a giant glass of spiked eggnog.
 I figure eggnog season is only here for about 30 -45 days so I better make the most of it!

 To bake this cake batter in muffin tins instead of a cake form simply decrease the cooking time to 30 – 40 minutes.

 - Coconut oil for greasing pan

 - 8 tablespoons unsalted butter, melted and cooled